glotzerlab/hoomd-blue/ARCHITECTURE.md

 ### Base Data Model

 #### Definitions
-- added: An object is associated with a `Simulation`.
 - attached: An object has its corresponding C++ class instantiated and is connected to a `Simulation`.
-- unattached: An object's data resides in pure Python and may be or not be added.
+- unattached: An object's data resides in pure Python.
 - detach: The transition from attached to unattached.
-- removed: The removal of an unattached object from a `Simulation`.
 - sync: The process of making a C++ container match a corresponding Python container.
 See the section on `SyncedList` for a concrete example.
 - type parameter: An attribute that must be specified for all types or groups of